 (1.5 hours to mid-Cape 2.5 hours to outer Cape, but consider summer traffic)

-We love Cape Cod for camping, warm water swimming, national seashore park, biking trails, and the overall feeling of unassuming relaxation which reminds me of my childhood summers on the Black sea.
+We love Cape Cod for camping, warm water swimming, National Seashore park, biking trails, main streets and the overall feeling of unassuming relaxation which reminds me of my childhood summers on the Black sea.
+We are spending even more time than usual on Cape this summer 2020, exploring its diverse coastline.
+Check out our NEW post with our FAVORITE CAPE COD BEACHES.
 For things to do off the beach on Cape Cod, follow this article.

 (1.5 hours to the Cape, then an hour on the ferry)